 But in time, we may expect the market to soften as buyers realize vendors can no longer reduce prices.
 It is at this point buyers will need to look at new solutions that offer greater value for the price.

 In short, desperate times can create desperate buyers who are more open to new solutions from untried vendors.
 To take advantage of this market shift, new sales strategies may be needed.
 Specifically, sales teams need to focus more than ever on customer needs at both the buyer’s corporate and personal levels.
 While it is always important to have good personal relations with buyers, especially during tough times successful sales professionals help buyers better define their core needs.

 In other words, many Korean sales people need to learn to elevate themselves from being lowly order takers to becoming more consultative in solving buyer needs within a business solutions perspective.
 Now, this approach is very Western.
 And I have heard Koreans say that Korea is different when it comes to selling.
 I have also heard the Japanese say the same thing about Japan.

 But I have witnessed the positive difference in sales when Korean and Japanese sales people learn how to apply consultative selling to their personal relationship skills.
 During tough times, the market can become more of a level playing field.
 Special personal relationships are still to be valued, but these connections are more vulnerable than in the past.

 A winnowing out process among businesses is taking place.
-Some traditional business practices need to be re-evaluated -- and even jettisoned -- if they have become more of a hindrance than a help.
+Some traditional business practices need to be re-evaluated — and even jettisoned — if they have become more of a hindrance than a help.
 New, more competitive methods need to be implemented, often for the purpose of sheer business survival.
 In this essay, I have focused on sales.
 But much of the same can be applied to accounting, marketing, logistics, manufacturing, and so on.

 For highly skilled business professionals, regardless of the discipline, tough times offer these individuals and their companies the best of opportunities.
 In the face of a paradigm shift, should a company have the raw talent but lack sufficiently competitive expertise, this is the time to educate employees on more effective business skills.
 But that may require reviewing conventional priorities.
 When times are good, many businesses are “too busy” for professional development.

 When times are tough, education is among the first budget items to be deleted.
 But remember the old adage of “working smarter, not harder”?
 That principle was certainly applicable during good times.
 During tough times, the same takes on an even more critical meaning.

 By Tom Coyner.
 Senior Advisor to IPG.